 Meet the TGO Challenge team

-In 2020 Kelsey Media gave them the opportunity to acquire the Challenge which they have done through their company Scotia Challenge Ltd. They don’t see themselves as owners, more custodians who as Challengers themselves will aim to look after the Event so it can be enjoyed by Challengers for many years to come.
+Sue took over as coordinator of the TGO Challenge in 2014 with Ali Ogden.
+Mick Blackburn joined them in 2023 to 2025, with Di coming on board in 2024.
+Ali and Mick retired as coordinators after the 2025 Challenge to create TGOC East.
+In 2020 Kelsey Media, the then owners, gave Sue and Ali the opportunity to acquire the Challenge which they did through the company Scotia Challenge Ltd. Sue and Di don’t see themselves as owners, more custodians who as Challengers themselves will aim to look after the Event so it can be enjoyed by Challengers for many years to come.

 Vetters

-We have 15 route vetters.
+We have a team of route vetters.
 All are volunteers who give copious hours of their own time to review routes every winter.
 They all have many crossings to their name and plenty of other experience in the Scottish hills as well.
 Some have worked as professional guides or been Mountain Rescue volunteers whilst other wander the hills and glens in their free time.

 Challenge Control

-Every year either Sue or Ali lead the Challenge Control team whilst the other participates in the Challenge.
-They are assisted by three or 4 volunteers.
+Every year one of the Coordinators will lead the Challenge Control team with the other free to participate in the Challenge.
+They are assisted by three or four volunteers.
 Again all are experienced Challengers who know well both the Challenge area and the trials and tribulations of a Challenge crossing so can offer support whenever needed.

 Other volunteers

-There are a whole host of other volunteers who give time back to the Event they cherish and make the Challenge possible.
-Some run St Drostan’s Hostel at Tarfside whist other offer support in the background helping with art and design, health and safety procedures and the design of this website.
+There are a whole host of other volunteers who give time back to the Event and make the Challenge possible.
+Most visible are Ann & Alvar Thorn who run St Drostan’s Hostel at Tarfside together with Gus and Rita McKinnon during the Challenge.
+Others offer support in the background helping with art and design, health and safety procedures, the design of this website and management of our social media.
 All they get in return is a guaranteed place whenever they want to participate and the heartfelt thanks of the Coordinators and the Challenge family.